mohhddhassan/kubernetes-the-easy-way/README.md

   → Scaling & Autoscaling

 - **doubts**
-  → A space where I drop my doubts/questions while learning.
+  → A space where I drop my doubts/questions which i got while learning.
   → Plan is that others (or future me) can check and maybe answer them.
   → No question is “too small/dumb” – if I thought about it, it’s worth noting down here 👀.